 A major UK provider of environmental services asked ACC Flooring Ltd to deliver a solution for their internal sump and drainage channel and an external tank area.
 The sump and channel were both in a very poor condition caused by the aggressive chemicals which over time has eaten away at the linings.

-Both areas were mechanically prepared to remove any laitance.
+Both resin floor areas were mechanically prepared to remove any laitance.
 A polymer modified screed was then installed to line the sump base and walls and laid to falls to the channel so that any liquid ran into the sump.
 The channel was then protected with marine ply to allow the polymer modified screed to cure.
 The advantages of a polymer modified screed over a traditional sand and cement screed include minimising shrinkage and cracking, improved flexural strength and reduced permeability.

 A heavy duty polyurethane screed @ 6mm was applied to the sump walls and base and the channel sides and base.
 A heavy duty polyurethane screed benefits from providing a seamless finish which is non-tainting with durability, impact and very high chemical resistance properties.
 The product is resistant to a wide range of commonly used chemicals such as concentrated citric acids, 50% acetic acid, lactic acid and common alcohols, in addition to wide range of inorganic acids, fuels, hydraulic oils, mineral oils and solvents.

 A finishing coat of a solvent based UV stable polyurethane coating was applied throughout the installation to give additional protection and enhanced chemical resistance.
 The product can be applied by brush, short nap roller or spray and is available in a gloss, silk or matt finish.

 Three concrete plinths were mechanically prepared and dressed with two coats of the polyurethane coating.